kevin-yuen/gymbro-ecomm-web-app/README.md

 <h1>GymBro</h1>

 <h3>What is it?</h3>
-<p>A full-stack MERN e-commerce web application that sells activewears and supplements</p>
+<p>A full-stack MERN e-commerce web application that sells activewears and supplements.
+Please visit the website <a href="https://gymbro-fitness.vercel.app/">here</a>.</p>

 <h3>What I learned</h3>
 <ul>